Category » Spirituality

 How can you rise above the ego?
 Through inner work, getting out of your comfort zone, becoming tolerant and considerate, learning emotional detachment, and through some other means, such as concentration and meditation.

 Is this worth our time and effort?
 Yes, it is worth the time and effort.
-You will gain many benefits on the way, such as inner peace, better focus, more common sense, better judgement, happiness, the ability to get along with people, and many more.
+You will gain many benefits along the way, such as inner peace, better focus, more common sense, better judgment, happiness, and the ability to get along with people.

 What Is Ego Quotes

 “The ego is only an illusion, but a very influential one.
-Letting the ego-illusion become your identity can prevent you from knowing your true self.
-Ego, the false idea of believing that you are what you have or what you do, is a backwards way of assessing and living life.”
+Letting the ego illusion become your identity can prevent you from knowing your true self.
+Ego, the false idea of believing that you are what you have or what you do, is a backward way of assessing and living life.”

 – Wayne Dyer

 “The ego, however, is not who you really are.
-The ego is your self-image, it is your social mask, it is the role you are playing.
+The ego is your self-image, your social mask, and the role you are playing.
 Your social mask thrives on approval.
-It wants control, and it is sustained by power because it lives in fear.”
+It wants control and is sustained by power because it lives in fear.”

 – Ram Dass